If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

 - Proof of why you had an extended break

-Ultimately, these are the minimum requirements for employment based on the FHA standards.
+Ultimately, these are the minimum requirements for employment based on FHA standards.
 Your lender might have additional requirements they need borrowers to meet before they are willing to issue financing.

 FHA Loan Inspection Requirements